 Obtaining the ID from the "follows object" outlet overcomes this issue as the ID will always be linked to that device, regardless of where you move it or what you change in your Live Set.

 Once provided with a valid ID (as above), live.object can be used to control the accessed parameter (in this case, track 1’s volume).
 We can test this by hooking up a simple slider object to it.

-The slider, in conjuction with a set value message, tells Max what value to send to the parameter:
+The slider, in conjunction with a set value message, tells Max what value to send to the parameter:

 Note that in Max for Live, we often deal with changing values.
 Using $1 means that the slider value, which is an arbitrary number (known as a replaceable argument), is passed through.

 $1 means the first input to the message ($2 would be the second input, etc).